 Not directly.
 A concussion usually involves an alteration of consciousness, but it does not always result in a loss of consciousness.
 However if a prolonged loss of consciousness does occur, it is very important that the injured person be taken to a medical professional as soon as possible.
 Likewise, youth athletes must be taken out of play immediately, regardless of their conscious state.

-It is critical that you give your brain time to heal.
-To do so, you must follow a recovery protocol to mentally and physically rest.
+You must give your brain time to heal by following a recovery protocol to mentally and physically rest.
 Do not exert yourself or play sports, especially contact sports.
-You should rest your mind and avoid texting, video games, computer use, and watching television for the first few days after injury - screens can affect your recovery.
+Rest your mind and avoid texting, video games, computer use, and watching television for the first few days after injury.
+Screens can affect your recovery.

 Depending on the severity of your concussion, your doctor might write students academic accommodations.
 Academic accommodations request that your school/teacher provide a reduced work load, extra time for exams, and deadline extensions to compensate for the alteration in brain processing from your injury.